 - The use of DX spotting nets is allowed in all categories.

 Single Operator stations may only operate 36 out of the 48-hour contest period.

 Off times must be a minimum of 60 minutes during which no QSO or QTC is logged.

-A contest QSO can only be conducted between a European and a non-European station (exception: RTTY, see §12).
+A contest QSO can only be conducted between a European (ref.
+WAE list) and a non-European station (ref.
+DXCC list).
+Exception: RTTY, see paragraph12.
 The exchange consists of RS/RST and a progressive serial number starting with 001.
 If the station worked does not send a serial number, log the contact with number 000.
+QSOs logged with 000 give only credit, if a new multi is worked with this QSO.
 Each station can be credited only once per band.

 For non-European stations the multiplier is the number of countries defined in the WAE Country List (see below) worked per band.

 For European stations every non-European DXCC entity counts as a multiplier.

 Exception: In the following countries up to ten numerical call areas count as multipliers:

 W, VE, VK, ZL, ZS, JA, BY, PY and RA8/RA9 and RAØ – without respect to their geographical location.

 Examples: W1, K1, KA1 and K3../1 count as W1;